carrascomj/mmodes/build_the_docks/usage/quickstart.rst

 Make sure that all metabolites in medium are named as in the added GEM models.
 MMODES supports working with metabolite ids or names, default is id.
-If some metabolites is mispelled, it won't be added.
+If some metabolites are misspelled, it won't be added.
-Conversely, metabolites present in the extracellular compartment of the GEM members of the Consortiums but not added to the medium will be set to 0.
+Conversely, metabolites present in the extracellular compartment of the GEM members of the Consortium but not added to the medium will be set to 0.

 Run the simulation!
 ~~~~~~~~~~~~~~~~~~~